 It took nearly 5 years after my divorce to get everything back in order.
 My finances are now in better shape than they have ever been, even though a third of my salary is going towards child support for kids that I have half the time.
 I've paid off tens of thousands of dollars worth of debt including all credit cards, and more than doubled my overall net worth in less than 5 years.

 If you had asked me right after my divorce, I would have told you that I was not sure how I was going to make ends meet.
-I was living in a 2 bedroom rental property with 3 kids, paying child support on top of buying them all new stuff for the new place, and had over $100k worth of debt, $20k of which was high interest credit card debt.
+I was living in a 2 bedroom rental property with 3 kids, paying child support on top of buying all new stuff for the new place, and had over $100,000 worth of debt, $20,000 of which was high-interest credit card debt.

-- First of all, it will get better.
-Immediately following a divorce or separation, everything is fluctuating including finances, this is NORMAL!
-The solution is baby steps in the right direction (DO NOT baby step in the wrong direction!!!)
+- First of all, it will get better, IF you take the right steps.
+Immediately following a divorce or separation, everything is fluctuating including finances.
+THIS IS NORMAL!
+The solution is baby steps in the right direction.
+DO NOT baby step in the wrong direction!!!

 - You need to realize that you and only you are responsible for your own finances now.
 It's time to step up and get some education especially if you've never taken any financial planning courses.
 I went through Dave Ramsey's Financial Peace University and it was well worth the time and paid for itself within a month.
-If nothing else write down what income, bills, and debts you have and then write down a spending plan (budget)!
+While I recommend the class if you can get to it, you can also get the home study version by clicking here.
+If nothing else get started by writing down what income, bills, and debts you have and then write down a spending plan (budget)!